gangdong/gangdong.github.io/_posts/2018-08-13-Web-jekyll-reading-time.markdown

 {% endraw %}
 {% endhighlight %}
 The method is straightforward,
 + Statistics the words count of every post.
-Actually a more simple and pure Liquid code is like this.
+Actually a more simple and pure Liquid code is like this:

 {% highlight liquid %}
 {% raw %}
 {% assign words = content | number_of_words %}
 {% endraw %}
 {% endhighlight %}
 But Jekyll's built-in filter `number_of_words` cannot accurately count the number of Chinese words.
 If you have Chinese words to calculate, you can use Liquid's size filter to avoid this problem.
-In order to make statistics more accurate, it is better to ignore all HTML tags and blank lines before calculation.
+In order to make statistics more accurate, it is better to ignore all `HTML` tags and blank lines before calculation.
 + Get a value of WPM (word per minute), by google the WPM value, a person can read 300-500 words per minute on a computer monitor.
 I read fast and I think it can be a bigger value, but I set a median of 400 here for my blog.
 + The rest work is easy, we only need to calculate the reading time by dividing word count with WPM.

-Next, I create a **read_time.html** in my _includes folder and put all this code into it to well organize them.
+Next, I create a `read_time.html` in my _includes folder and put all this code into it to well organize them.

-I just include the **read_time.html** in my post layout.
+I just include the `read_time.html` in my post layout.

 {% highlight liquid %}
 {% raw %}